Home » What is Morton’s neuroma? » Diagnosis of Morton’s neuroma

-Diagnosis of Morton’s neuroma
+Diagnosis of Morton’s Neuroma

 Care must be taken in diagnosing Morton’s neuroma.
 In some cases, nerve pathology of the entire foot can be missed because the examiner mistakenly thinks that the problem is a Morton’s neuroma.
 For this reason, it is important to see an experienced practitioner, and they have to take a careful history followed by an in depth physical exam.
 Morton’s neuroma is frequently present, if it is painful to presses on the space between the third and fourth toes.